 [DUAL] ... will find every instance of a dual word

-Every word in the Qur’an listed/catalogued as a foreign word in Arthur Jeffery’s classic dictionary, The Foreign Vocabulary of the Qur’an has been tagged in Qur’an Gateway and can be searched for really easily.
-Just use the [FOREIGN] tag, like this:
+Every word in the Qur’an listed/catalogued as a loanword in Arthur Jeffery’s classic dictionary, The Foreign Vocabulary of the Qur’an has been tagged in Qur’an Gateway and can be searched for really easily.
+Just use the [LOANWORD] tag, like this: